A short check-in activity to measure the team's attitude to the meeting.

 Prisoner - You feel forced to attend, and you'd rather be doing something else.

-Remind the group that anyone who doesn't want to be in the meeting is not forced to attend.
+If some people have chosen the prisoner persona, remind the group that anyone who doesn't want to be in the meeting is not forced to attend.

 This check-in exercise might not be appropriate for every team and circumstance, as it does require a level of psychological safety for people to speak their mind.